Advancing vs. Retarding Ignition Timing: Key Differences

 Signs of a failing or worn alternator are similar to those of a dying battery, including headlight dimming and difficulty starting.
 Ignoring alternator problems can cause battery issues, which in turn could leave you stranded.

 Parts in a disc brake system include calipers, rotors and pads.
 Drum brake systems are comprised of brake drums and shoes.
-All of these parts have the potential to wear down over time, and any changes to how your brakes sound or feel should lead you to get them checked.
+All these parts have the potential to wear down over time, and any changes to how your brakes sound or feel should prompt you to get them checked.

 Read: What Is Brake Fluid, What Does It Do and How Often Should You Change It?

-Your car’s engine creates a lot of heat when it’s running, so it makes sense that there would be a cooling system to help manage it.
+Your car’s engine creates a lot of heat when it’s running, so it makes sense that there would be a cooling system to help manage the temperature.
 The radiator is one of the major components of this system.
-It works to remove heat via liquid coolant before it circulates back to your engine.
+It works to remove heat from liquid coolant before it circulates back to cool your engine.

 The radiator ensures your engine doesn’t overheat, increasing performance and longevity.
 You can help maintain your radiator by checking coolant levels at least twice a year.